EHLO1/app-stacks/docker-server-setup.md

 #### Create a subdirectory for any docker workload

-> [!success] You no longer need sudo when working in the /srv/docker directory.
+> [!SUCCESS] You no longer need sudo when working in the /srv/docker directory.

 For any given docker "application stack", create a subdirectory in the docker directory:
 ```shell